jessicacliong/JessicaLiong_T1A3/README.md

 ## Features

-### 1. Utilise an Account
-The application allows users to register for an account and save their sleep information.
-Existing users can also log in using their credentials to access their personal information.

 ### 1. Log Daily Sleep Times & Factors Affecting Sleep
 Users are able to log in sleep time every day and keep track of the quality of their sleep, whether they had a goodnight's sleep or they didn't, rating it from 0 (No sleep) - 10 (Excellent).
 The application allows users to write down comments and factors during the day or during the night before they slept that could impact the user's sleep.